-A handful of us were deep in conversation as we waited for more people to show up to a Community Bible Study.
-One of the men at the table, Gerard had gotten us discussing how we can better serve individuals as they re-enter from incarceration, as — because of his own incarceration experience — he had become aware of a passion growing within him to address some clear and major areas of need.
+A handful of us were deep in conversation as we waited for more people to show up to Community Bible Study.
+One of the men at the table, Gerard, had gotten us discussing how we can better serve individuals as they re-enter from incarceration, as — because of his own incarceration experience — he had become aware of a passion growing within him to address some clear and major areas of need.

 Annie wasn’t quite sure why she walked through the door — she just felt like she should — and once in she nervously hovered near the opening in case we wouldn’t receive her, which she had experienced at other churches.

 “Are you here for the Bible Study?
 For NA?”
 Chris, one of the pastors, asked.

 She seemed to struggle to find the words.
 “I just, I don’t know, I mean, I just saw Bible stuff and wanted to see if you all could pray for me.”

 “Come on in!”
 Chris helped her find a seat.
 “That’s what we’re here for!
 You’re welcome here, we were just about to eat!”

 Annie sat, seeming both nervous and distracted.
 “I’m sorry, y’all, I’m just a little high right now.
 I don’t want to interrupt, I’m sorry.”

 “You’re not interrupting,” Gerard interjected.
 “We’re family here, you’re one of us.”

 Annie seemed to relax, but was still distracted as she got her stuff settled around her.
 “You know, I’ve seen you all before.”
 She pointed at the individuals around the table.
 “I’ve seen you, and you, and you.”
 Some acknowledged they had seen her too, others seemed surprised she recognized them.

 I don’t know if any of us had ever talked to her.